 Manya has formed long-lasting global alliances with several market leaders in the education industry in order to maximise the benefits of its large service portfolio.
 Their list of esteemed partners and affiliations includes – The Princeton Review (TPR), Cambridge University Press (CUP), Admissionado, Cogito Hub, British Council, Tuding to name a few.
 Manya has also forged 600+ partnerships with international universities across top study abroad destinations.

-Manya Education experts are always there to help you achieve your study abroad dream.
+Manya – The Princeton Review experts are always there to help you achieve your study abroad dream.
 For more information, call our Study Abroad Helpline 1800 102 4646.